LilJing/pose-assisted-collaboration/README.md

 pip install -e .
 ```

-### Clone this repo
+## Training
+If you want to train the vision model, clone the repo:
 ```
 git clone https://github.com/LilJing/pose-assisted-collaboration.git
 cd pose-assisted-collaboration
 ```

-## Training
-If you want to train the vision model, use following command:
+and then use following command:
 ```
 python main.py --rescale --shared-optimizer --env UnrealMCRoomLarge-DiscreteColorGoal-v5
 ```